Hezkore/Ubuntu-Post-Install-Manager/readme.md

 Step **"4.
 Gaming"** is an optional step and safe to skip.

 Wine *(from step **"3.
 Software"**)* and Proton *(part of Steam from step **"4.
 Gaming"**)* let's you run Windows software and games on Linux.\
-Wine is commonly used applications, while Proton *(based on Wine)* is mainly used for games.
+Wine is commonly used applications, while Proton *(based on Wine)* is mainly used for games.\
+They are not emulators *(Wine is an acronym for "Wine Is Not an Emulator")* but instead use Windows runtimes rewritten for Linux.

-Visit [ProtonDB.com](https://www.protondb.com/) to find out if your favorite games runs on Linux.\
+Visit [ProtonDB.com](https://www.protondb.com/) to find out if your favorite Steam games runs on Linux.\
-You can read more about Proton [here](https://www.gamingonlinux.com/2019/07/a-simple-guide-to-steam-play-valves-technology-for-playing-windows-games-on-linux/).
+Optionally, you can read more about Proton [here](https://www.gamingonlinux.com/2019/07/a-simple-guide-to-steam-play-valves-technology-for-playing-windows-games-on-linux/).

 To enable Proton in Steam; start Steam and click:
 * Steam >